COMMITTEE ON ANTI-RACISM & EQUITY (CARE)

 THE WORK

-The Committee on Anti-Racism & Equity (CARE) strives to provide opportunities for members of our congregation and wider community to learn and grow in their understanding of anti-racism; establish and grow deeper partnerships that foster racial reconciliation with accountability to people of color, and communicate about this work both within our congregation and in the wider world.
+We strive to provide opportunities for members of our congregation and wider community to learn and grow in their understanding of anti-racism; establish and grow deeper partnerships that foster racial reconciliation with accountability to people of color, and communicate about this work both within our congregation and in the wider world.

-CARE COMMITTEE MEETINGS
+COMMITTEE MEETINGS

 CARE generally meets on the fourth Wednesday of the month, most often via Zoom and occasionally in person.